KennethNjuguna/Automobile-Dataset/README.md

 # Automobile-Dataset
 Kaggle 1st Notebook.
-This Norebook give Exploratory Data Analysis of the widely used Automobilr dataset.
+<p>This Norebook give Exploratory Data Analysis of the widely used Automobilr dataset.</p>